antoine-rocher/ar-personal-website/src/pages/index.md

         url: 'https://drive.google.com/open?id=1KxhmcpbnE81xT4UnVqSF5fVsZA8B1ovE'
     component: ContentBlock
     content: >-
-      Hello, my name is Antoine Rocher and I am a recent graduate in Astrophysique from the Master in Astrophysics of the Université Claude Bernard Lyon 1.
+      Welcome !
+I am a recent graduate in Astrophysique from the Master in Astrophysics of the Université Claude Bernard Lyon 1.
+I did my Master thesis in Marseille in cosmology and my main research interests are cosmology and extragalactic astrophysics.

-      I am very interested in science in general and especially in physics and astrophysics.
-I also like sport (I played basketball during 8 years in competition) and I was very involved in university student associations.
+      I am very open minded and I enjoy to discuss about science, environment, politics...
+I like sport especially basketball and skiing and I love to travel (backpacker travels) around the world, discover new countries and cultures.
+I was very involved in different student associations which try to enhance the lifestyle of students.
     section_id: about
     title: About
     type: contentblock